 - 4. Present and Defend: Have students share their work and defend their claim in response to constructive feedback.
 This allows you to see how students respond to challenges and how deep their understanding of the topic really goes.
 Great for developing a culture of risk-taking and developing students' ability to exercise informed skepticism.
 Use the Present and Defend poster to establish protocols for all students. - 5.
 Stars and Stairs: Challenge students to use the Stars and Stairs graphic organizer to track their progress against a particular learning target or goal.
 It promotes student ownership of learning and provides a quick visual of progress.
 Great for sharing with parents and admins as well. - 6.
 Journaling: Ask students to capture their learning (or their reflections on their learning) in an ongoing logbook or journal.
 Journals give you insight into the process of learning and can help you identify where in the process there may be a break in understanding.
 They also support student construction of meaning as well as an opportunity to apply metacognition skills.
-Here's a sample Reflection Journal from the PBL unit, State of Sustainability. - Teacher Rubrics: Tried and true, rubrics are a powerful assessment tool, providing clear expectations and a transparent message about what success looks like.
+Here's a sample Reflection Journal from the PBL unit, State of Sustainability. - Teacher and Student Rubrics: Tried and true, rubrics are a powerful assessment tool, providing clear expectations and a transparent message about what success looks like.
 Limit levels of mastery to 3-5 and consider having separate rubrics for the process of learning vs. the product of learning.
-Here's a sample Teacher Rubric from the PBL unit, State of Sustainability. - 8.
-Student Rubrics: Having students self-assess their work with student-facing rubrics provides all the same benefits of a teacher rubric with the added benefit of boosting student ownership and metacognition.
-It can also prompt healthy communication between teacher and student.
-Here's a sample Student Rubric from the PBL unit, State of Sustainability. - 9.
-3 Strikes, You're In!: Track student progress against specific power standards or goals by logging three consecutive examples of mastery.
-This tool allows you to focus on your most critical learning objectives and to ensure each student succeeds. - 10.
-Separate Content from Habits of Work: Utilize a separate grading system for habits of work (participation, meeting deadlines, tardiness) and content.
-Grades are meant to convey what a student knows and is able to do, so subtracting or adding to a grade for behavior renders the grade inaccurate.
-Both are important, so expect and track mastery in both.
+Here's a sample Teacher Rubric from the PBL unit, State of Sustainability.

+You can also have students self-assess their work with student-facing rubrics.
+This student rubric provides all the same benefits of a teacher rubric with the added benefit of boosting student ownership and metacognition